-This is the one thing that comes to mind when thinking about Greece’s capital, it is certainly the most important landmark and something everyone will recognize when seeing a picture.
+This is the one thing that comes to mind when thinking about Greece’s capital, it is certainly the most famous attraction and something everyone will recognize when seeing a picture.
 Thus, something to be visited during the first day of your 2 days in Athens itinerary or included in any Athens itinerary.

 The Athenians know that and I got the feeling that everything in the city revolves around this: there are a lot of cool rooftop bars overlooking the beautiful ruins, fancy hotels have rooftop restaurants and pools with Acropolis view, the most buzzing and touristic streets will be found at the foot of this hill.

-Climbing the hill is a must, not only because the ancient temples are unique and most beautiful, but also because from the top, you will get to have a complete view of Athens.
+Climbing the Acropolis hill is a must, not only because the ancient temples are unique and most beautiful, but also because from the top, you will get to have a complete view of Athens.
 You will get to step back in time, all the way to the cradle of Europe’s civilization, in Ancient Greece.

-But don’t rush it, take the time to explore the little streets leading you up because you never know what you will find and if you’re like me, all the cats you’ll meet will make to trip even longer.
+But don’t rush it, take the time to explore the narrow streets leading you up because you never know what you will find and if you’re like me, all the cats you’ll meet will make to trip even longer.
 Make sure to wear your most comfortable shoes, because there will be lots of slippery rocks that will get in your way.

-Especially if you are visiting Athens in the first weekend of the month from November to the end of March when you will have free access to all the museums, or on any of the below dates:
+Especially if you are visiting Athens on the first Sunday of the month from November to the end of March when you will have free access to all the museums, or on any of the below dates:

-If you’re not choosing this weekend be prepared to pay 20 EUR in Summer (from April to October) and 10 EUR in Winter (from November to end of March).
+If you’re not choosing this weekend get ready to pay 20 EUR in Summer (from April to October) and 10 EUR in Winter (from November to the end of March).